 Poverty has been a major challenge for Mozambique since gaining independence in 1975.
 At that time, the country was listed as one of the world’s poorest.
 Even today, the country ranks among the lowest in human development, life expectancy and inequality.

 This level of poverty is probably the biggest culture shock expats will experience.
-The country has made great strides in reducing poverty.
-However, the vast majority of the population still lives in below-standard circumstances.
-Due to extreme poverty, many locals live in informal accommodation with little to no access to basic services like water and sanitation.
+The country has made great strides in reducing poverty, but the vast majority of the population still lives in below-standard circumstances.
+Due to extreme poverty, many locals live in informal accommodation with little to no access to basic services such as water and sanitation.